12Tall/youtube_dl_actions/README.md

 2. Then labeled it as `Download`, the github actions will start to downloading
 3. After the downloaging compeleted, you will get a link with its extraction password in the issue comment.

-> You can name the issue with any charactors, this action use `issue.id` and `issue.content` only.
+> You can name the issue with any charactors, this action use `issue.id` and `issue.body` only.